Improve your marketing strategy with an insightful book

 - By educating your prospect through your website, content, and social media postings, you’ll build an affinity with them that will translate into leads and sales.

 The Choice Factory: 25 Behavioural Biases That Influence What We Buy – Richard Shotton

 Behavioral science explains what actually motivates people, rather than what they claim motivates them.
 The Choice Factory shows how findings from this robust field can be easily applied to marketing.

 Shotton highlights the intricacies of targeting and looks into how marketers should be going about it.

-Even if you aren’t a marketer, this book provides a fascinating insight on consumerism and human behaviour.
+Even if you aren’t a marketer, this book provides a fascinating insight on consumerism and human behavior.

 - Behavioural science can be applied in simple ways to improve marketing.